OzymandiasTheGreat/klembord/README.md

 {'TARGETS': ['TARGETS', 'SAVE_TARGETS', 'UTF8_STRING', 'STRING']}
 ```

+### Clipboard persistence on Linux

+As of version 0.1.3 klembord supports storing content in clipboard after application
+exit.
+You do need to call `klembord.store()` explicitly.
+Note that this method
+raises `AttributeError` on Windows.

 ## Why klembord

 klembord means clipboard in dutch.
 Since every reasonable name in english was taken on pypi, I decided to cosult a dictionary.